ICAREdata/icaredata-platform/README.md

 ## Postgres Client

+Installing a postgres client is really only necessary in order to view and interact with the database directly.
 I use [pgAdmin](https://www.pgadmin.org/download/), but you can use whichever client you prefer.

 Once open, right click on servers and choose to create a server.
 Name the server (I called it ICAREdata Local).
 In the connection tab, fill in localhost for the host and docker for the password.
 Connect to this server.